18F/data-act-pilot/README.md

 * [Finalized data element definitions](https://max.gov/maxportal/assets/public/offm/DataStandardsFinal.htm "Finalized Data Act Element Definitions").
 * [In-progress data element definitions](http://fedspendingtransparency.github.io/dataelements/ "Collaboration Space: Federal Spending Data Elements").
 For elements on this list that have been finalized, use the finalized version of the definition.
-* [Working DATA Act award-level schema definition](https://github.com/18F/data-act-pilot/blob/master/schema/data-act-schema.proto).
-Because the official draft of the award-level DATA Act schema has not yet been published, we created this working copy to use for the pilot.
-This draft schema is expressed as [Protocol Buffers](https://developers.google.com/protocol-buffers/). **This is not an official version/draft of the DATA Act schema**.
-* [Working DATA Act award-level schema diagram](https://raw.githubusercontent.com/18F/data-act-pilot/master/schema/data-act-schema.png "Draft DATA Act award-level schema diagram").
-A visual representation of the above schema.
 * Mapping document.
 This is the document that maps specific SBA JAAMS and Prism attributes to their DATA Act schema counterparts.
 It's not currently public and resides in the data folder.
 * [SBA Entity Relationship Diagram](https://raw.githubusercontent.com/18F/data-act-pilot/master/assets/images/jaams-prism-data-act-mapping.png "SBA ERD").
 A diagram of the relationships between the JAAMS and Prism tables that contain the fields being mapped to the DATA Act schema.
 * [Research Questions](https://github.com/18F/data-act-pilot/labels/research%20questions "open issues labeled as 'research'").
 Questions (and some answers) that have emerged during the pilot.
 Closed (_i.e._, answered) questions are [here](https://github.com/18F/data-act-pilot/issues?q=label%3A%22research+questions%22+is%3Aclosed "closed issues labeled as 'research'").